linpengcheng/PurefunctionPipelineDataflow/README.md

 Computer hardware is also a factory that produces data, so it can also apply the "warehouse/workshop model", The model uses memory as the core, not the CPU.
-Finally, we can achieve the grand unification of all IT fields such as hardware, software, Internet, and Internet of Things.
+Finally, we can naturally support heterogeneous computing, and achieve the grand unification of all IT fields such as hardware, software, Internet, and Internet of Things.

 - Warehouse: Memory
-- Workshop: CPU, graphics card, sound card, etc.
+- Workshop: heterogeneous computing, CPU, GPU (graphics card), sound card, etc.
 - Standardized data: data transmitted between hardware that conforms to industry standard interfaces
 - Acceptance: Motherboard with standardized interfaces